sregmi84/ML-AI-Capstone_Diabetes-Readmission/README.md

 - diabetesMed Indicates if there was any diabetic medication prescribed.
 Values: “yes” and “no”
 - readmitted Days to inpatient readmission.
 Values: “2” if the patient was readmitted in less than 30 days, “1” if the patient was readmitted in more than 30 days, and “0” for no record of readmission.

+## Data Exploration
+The n/a(NAN) values in the dataset are identified by "?".
+The data contains missing values and those are filled with the most frequent values obtained by using the mode() function.

 ## Data Cleanup
 We dropped columns that had close to 50% missing data ('weight', 'payer_code', 'medical_specialty').
 Also dropped encounter id and patient number.
 We also excluded individual medication prescribed field and used the overall diabetesMed field.
-This was also done to imrpove performance because of processing limitations of the machine.
+This was also done to imrpove performance because of processing capacity limitations of the machine we are using.
 We also dropped the 3 diagnoses fields but retained the number of diagnoses field.

-In the process of our model design, we classify output into two classes (0 no readmission and 1 means readmitted).
+In the process of our model design, we classify output into two classes (0 no readmission and 1 means readmitted) instead of the three that appear in the raw data.
 The output class is balanced.

 ## Plots
 Plots are not saved separately in this repository because of file size.